Hierosoft/linux-preinstall/doc/rsnapshot.md

   - For further documentation see the docstring (long block comment at the top) of [../utilities/generate_exclude.py](../utilities/generate_exclude.py).

 To know whether it ran, first ensure logging is enabled for cron.
 See [cron.md](cron.md).
+- Also check that log for errors following the rsnapshot line.